Climate-based spinach planting guide for Canmore, Alberta

 Typical days to maturity 40–50

-Gardeners usually sow outdoors around May 22.
+Spinach is usually sown directly outdoors around May 29, with a typical local planting window of May 22 to June 5.
 Most varieties need about 40–50 days to reach maturity.

 Spinach is usually a dependable choice in Canmore.
 Normal timing and realistic variety choice are usually enough to produce dependable results.